 Myth 3: “I had kids so long ago, there’s nothing I can do now.”

 It is never too late to start!
 Have you ever heard of that dreaded word “Diastasis Recti”?
 You probably thought you could never help minimize that abdominal separation.
 Again, FALSE!
 It is crucial you address this as 66% of women with diastasis recti have one of the following in addition: a weak PF, pelvic floor pain, incontinence or pelvic organ prolapse.
 It is also important to note that if you’ve had a C-section it is never too late to state massaging your scar either!
-With that said, if you want to know why C-section scar massage is important stay tuned to my next blog post!
+With that said, if you want to know why C-section scar massage is important.

-In summary, do not be afraid to talk to your doctor if you experience anything I’ve talked about in today’s post.
-Please contact us and ask for an appointment with Dr Anika to guide you on your journey!
+In summary, do not be afraid to talk to your doctor if you experience anything we’ve talked about in this blog.
+Please contact us and ask for an appointment.